 The primary impact of projected increases in DG technologies for the overall NEMS projections is reduced purchases of electricity from the electricity supply module of NEMS.
-If the investment is photovoltaic or distributed wind, renewable energy offsets fuel input required by the power sector to produce grid electricity since any grid-based renewables will generally be exploited to the fullest extent, once installed.
+If the investment is photovoltaic or distributed wind, renewable energy offsets fuel input required by the power sector to produce grid electricity since these grid-based renewables have low variable costs (because they do not consume fuel) and will generally be dispatched to the fullest extent, once installed.
 Thus, for the two renewable technologies, enhanced penetration always lowers the NEMS projection for primary energy consumption.
 If the distributed technology is a fuel cell or other fuel-consuming technology, power sector fuel input is replaced by commercial fuel consumption (primarily natural gas).
 Fuel-consuming distributed technologies also generate waste heat which is assumed to be partially captured and used to offset commercial energy purchases for water heating and space heating.
 Even though the fuel-fired DG technologies are generally less efficient than power sector technologies that provide grid electricity, increased penetration of fuel-consuming distributed technologies still typically reduces the overall NEMS projection for primary energy consumption, due to the capture and use of waste heat at the distributed generation site.